What is Accounting Conservatism?

 Companies are required to follow several accounting conventions to guarantee the utmost accuracy when reporting their financial statements, as provided by the Generally Accepted Accounting Principles (GAAP).
 Conservatism is one of such accounting standards that require accountants to choose methods and estimates that keep the book values of net gains relatively low in situations of uncertainty.

-The accounting rule provides guidelines for estimation in times of uncertainty and in circumstances where there is a likelihood of bias from an accountant.
+The accounting rule provides guidelines for estimation in times of uncertainty and in circumstances where there is a likelihood of measurement bias from an accountant.
 It also arises naturally from two contracting parties and is considered an efficient concept for contracting.

 Such a perspective is based on the idea that contracting parties face asymmetric payoffs from certain contracts – such as executive compensation and debt.
 As a result, the payoffs lead to timelier financial reporting that can potentially impact the contracting parties.